CIF and NIF in Spain: Requirements & Differences

 What is a NIF number in Spain?

-NIF number acts as an unique identifier for Spanish Tax Agency and other legal entities.
+NIF number acts as a unique identifier for the Spanish Tax Agency and other legal entities.

-For residents, NIF number is same as DNI number which follows the format:
+For residents, the NIF number is the same as the DNI number, which follows the format:

 • Structure: 8 digits + 1 letter.